Deepbody-inc/Dr.Robot/README.md

 # Dr.Robot
-Sure, Vladimir!
-Here’s a blueprint for integrating the Azure AI Chatbot (powered by Copilot) into Deepbody.me, assuming it’s a web-based platform.
-I’ll give you a simple JavaScript and HTML scaffold using Azure Bot Services and the Web Chat channel:
+Here’s a blueprint for integrating the Azure AI Chatbot

 ---